OSC/ood-documentation/latest/_sources/authentication/adfs-with-auth-mellon.rst.txt

         MellonEnable "auth"
       </Location>

 #.
-Convert the key and cert files into pfx format
+Convert the key and cert files into PFX format

    .. code-block:: shell